ukhas/habitat-cpp-connector/README.md

  - [JsonCpp](http://jsoncpp.sourceforge.net/)
  - [libcURL](http://curl.haxx.se/)
+ - habitat (for habitat.utils.rfc3339, to test the Uploader.)

 Both build from source fairly easily, but the easiest way to acquire them for Ubuntu is: